Barthandelous01/redocx/README.md

 For a huge novel (115kb):
 <img src="res/bench_huge.png">
 It's faster than anything else out there for decoding text from a `.docx` archive.
+It may also be intiresting to note that I wrote a `rust` version of this program.
+However, it was abandoned because `redocx` performed 13.55 times (on average) better.
 Thanks to [sharkdp](https://github.com/sharkdp) for the [utility](https://github.com/sharkdp/hyperfine) used in the benchmarking.